rld04/Trading-Research-Framework/README.md

 # 📊 MTC Trading v1.0 — Trading Research Framwork

+## 🧠 Overview

 **MTC Trading v1.0** is a full-featured backtesting engine built to model, test, and analyze systematic trading strategies under realistic market conditions.
 Using real, up-to-date market data on any listed equity, allowing users to evaluate performance across custom historical periods or the most recent market environment.

 Supporting Stocks, Etfs, Indices, Commodities, Currencies throught live market data from *Yahoo Finance*,  with future integration plans of Crypto.
-Users can define **custom start and end dates**, or backtest strategies using data **up to the current date**, making it ideal for real-time research and learning.
+Users can freely select **custom start and end dates**, or backtest strategies using data **up to the current date**.

----

-## 🧠 Overview

-The framework allows for:
-- Single-asset and multi-asset backtesting
-- Multiple trading strategies (momentum, mean reversion, RSI, MA crossovers)
-- Advanced risk management (position sizing, stop-loss, take-profit, trailing stop)
-- Dynamic portfolio optimization and asset allocation
-- Performance analytics and visualization

-The goal of this project was to design a **transparent, configurable, and research-oriented environment** for testing systematic strategies with academic rigor and real-world practicality.
+The goal of this project was to challenge myself to design and build a **transparent, configurable sandbox** for testing systematic strategies and real-world practicality.

 ---